 8. Goddess Anuket

 Anuket is the first Egyptian Goddess of the Nile River.
 She is depicted as having the head of a gazelle or a headdress of feathers.

 Anuket is celebrated during the Nile River’s annual flood.
-People throw coins, gold and jewelry into the river in thanks of this Goddess, and other’s who tended the life-giving river.
+People throw coins, gold, and jewelry into the river in thanks to this Goddess, and other’s who tended the life-giving river.
 Anuket is known as the giver of life, her name translates to “to embrace”.

 Artwork by Shehzad Kapadia

 As a water Goddess, Anuket can help us achieve prosperity, fertility, and balance.
 Celebrate and honor Anuket by tossing coins into rivers.

 Sekhmet is the Egyptian Goddess of War and Healing.
 She is depicted with the head of a lion who wears a solar disc.

 Sekhmet is a Warrior Goddess who was revered for her power.
 But her war-like energy can often miss its mark with disastrous results.
 She once could not be stopped from slaughtering the human race.
 The Gods ordered 7,000 jars of beer which was disguised as blood when they poured red powder into it.
 They poured this red beer into the fields and come morning Sekhmet saw her reflection in it and drank it.
 She became intoxicated, and with that, humanity was saved.